CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 ## 1 • CORRUPTION CHECKS

 Each character has a corruption point total.
 This starts at zero, but certain cards will change this total during play.
 Only one corruption hazard may be played on a given character each turn.
-Normally, a character must tap to remove a corruption card.
-A character may attempt to remove a corruption card without tapping, at - 3 to the roll.
-If this option is used, only one attempt to remove that corruption card may be made that turn.

 ### CORRUPTION CHECKS

-When a card or other effect indicates that one of your characters must make a corruption check. you must make a roll and add any appropriate modifications:
+When a card or other effect indicates that one of your characters must make a corruption check, you must make a roll and add any appropriate modifications:

 **Nothing Happens**—If the modified result is greater than the character's corruption point total, nothing happens.

-**The Character is Discarded or Tapped**—If the modified result is equal to the character's corruption point total **or** one less than the total, a hero character _fails_ the corruption check and you must discard him along with any non-follower cards he control s.
-A Wizard failing in this manner is eliminated.
+**The Character is Discarded or Tapped**—If the modified result is equal to the character's corruption point total **or** one less than the total, a hero character _fails_ the corruption check and you must discard him along with any non-follower cards he controls.
 If the character is a minion, he is not considered to have failed the check, and is tapped if not already tapped.

 **The Character is Eliminated**—If the modified result is less than the character's corruption point total by two or more, the character _fails_ the corruption check and is eliminated.
 Discard any non-follower cards he controls.